Penn State’s ‘Stories from the Field’ series announces spring lineup

 The Center for Economic and Community Development invites you to join us for the Fall 2022 “Stories from the Field” conversation series.
 Join us to hear from and talk with speakers Lara Fowler, Maddy Nyblade, and Darren Marshall about their community engagement and applied research.

-Recording: Rural Community Action Assembly: Capital Access and Absorption
+RCAA Recording: Capital Access and Absorption

 July 13, 2022

 Capital access and absorption — systemic opportunity combined with the capacity and technical expertise to effectively leverage and deploy funds — are vital components of revitalization for rural communities.
+View the recording from the Rural Community Action Assembly.

-Recording: Rural Community Action Assembly: Regional Workforce Models
+RCAA Recording: Regional Workforce Models

 June 22, 2022

 Regional workforce models — leveraging cross-sector partnerships, employer-informed job training, upskilling and reskilling, along with community outreach through trusted institutions — are an important component of revitalization for rural communities.
+View the recording from the Rural Community Action Assembly.

 June 8, 2022

 Digital equity and inclusion — affordable access to broadband internet, technology and devices, and skills and literacy — are vital components of economic development for rural communities.
+Review the recording from the Rural Community Action Assembly.

 Researchers to devise new, innovative strategies to manage Philadelphia’s soils